Up to 50% off sofas & mattresses — limited‑time deals.

 Recheck the odor before you remake the bed

 Smell the mattress closely, especially near any treated spot and along the underside.
 If the odor is gone or clearly reduced, remake the bed with clean layers.
 If the smell is still sharp, sour, or musty, you are probably dealing with residue or moisture deeper than the surface.
-At that point, repeating the same powder-only routine usually does not solve the real problem.
+At that point, it is worth checking the bed base as well as the mattress itself.

 How to Remove Different Mattress Smells